schuttpj/entry-manager-docker/SETUP_INSTRUCTIONS.md

 - The app works offline once started
 - Voice features only work if you added an API key
 - Need an API key?
 Get one from: https://platform.openai.com/api-keys
 - Want to change your API key later?
-Edit `config.env` in your folder
+Edit `.env.local` in your folder

+## Troubleshooting

+### Docker Image Download
+- If the image download fails, check your internet connection
+- The download might take several minutes depending on your connection speed
+- You can manually download the image by running: `docker pull yourusername/entry-manager:latest`

+### API Key Issues
+- If you skipped adding the API key during setup, you can add it later
+- Voice features won't work until you add a valid API key
+- The API key should start with 'sk-' and be about 51 characters long